Find all the information you need to have a smooth visit to Planet Word with your school or youth group. We’re looking forward to your visit!

 Come on in!
 As with the museum galleries, only one group of up to ten students and one adult may visit the museum shop at a time.
 Chaperones must monitor students while visiting the shop.
 If you have a large group, please do not all plan to visit the shop at the same time.

-Groups may not eat on-site at Planet Word.
-We encourage groups to eat lunch at Franklin Park, directly across 13th St from the museum.
-The fully renovated Franklin Park is scheduled to reopen to the public in August of 2021 with seating, a children’s play area, access to food trucks, a restaurant, and public restrooms.
+Groups may not eat on-site at Planet Word unless they have reserved an event space.
+We encourage most groups to eat lunch at Franklin Park, directly across 13th St from the museum.
+The fully renovated Park has seating, a children’s play area, nearby restaurants and public restrooms.

-If you need to take a short snack break, please step into the museum’s courtyard.
+If you need to take a short snack break, you may step into the museum’s courtyard.
 Food or water needed for medical reasons may be consumed in the stairwells.

 Make your visit to Planet Word the strongest possible educational experience.
 Find information and resources on ways you can enhance your visit below.